Your restaurant’s menu is so much more than a list of food: It’s your most effective marketing tool.

 What is Menu Engineering?

-Menu engineering is an empirical way to evaluate restaurant menu pricing, using your restaurant data to influence your menu’s design and content decisions.
+Menu engineering is an empirical way to evaluate restaurant menu pricing, using your restaurant data and menu psychology to influence your menu’s design and content decisions and design a more lucrative menu.
 It involves categorizing all menu items into one of four menu engineering categories, based on the profitability and popularity of each item.
+According to Menu Cover Depot, ongoing menu engineering has the potential to increase restaurant profits by 10-15%.

 Once you’ve categorized your menu items, you can use this menu engineering data to guide a guest’s decision-making process so they select your most profitable menu items.
 Menu engineering also allows you to continually work to improve your restaurant’s profitability and the effectiveness of your menu’s design.